-- Validation activities are ongoing, and the general research community is now encouraged to participate; - Severe algorithm anomalies are identified and under analysis.
-Solutions to anomalies are in development and testing. - Incremental product improvements may still be occurring; - Product performance has been demonstrated through analysis of a small number of independent measurements from select locations, periods, and associated ground-truth/field program efforts; - Product analysis are sufficient to communicate product performance to users relative to expectations; - Documentation of product performance exists that includes recommended remediation strategies for all anomalies and weaknesses.
-Any algorithm changes associated with severe anomalies have been documented, implemented, tested, and shared with the user community; - Testing has been fully documented; - Products ready for operational use & for use in comprehensive cal/val activities and product optimization.
+- Validation and quality assurance activities are ongoing and the general research community is now encouraged to participate; - Severe algorithm anomalies are identified and under analysis.
+Solutions to anomalies are in development and testing; - Incremental product improvements may still be occurring; - Product performance has been demonstrated through analysis of a small number of independent measurements from select locations, periods, and associated ground-truth/field program efforts; - Product analysis is sufficient to communicate product performance to users relative to expectations; - Documentation of product performance exists that includes recommended remediation strategies for all anomalies and weaknesses.
+Any algorithm changes associated with severe anomalies have been documented, implemented, tested, and shared with the user community; - Testing has been fully documented; - Product is ready for operational use and for use in comprehensive calibration/validation activities and product optimization.

 Provisional users bear all responsibility for inspecting the data prior to use and for the manner in which the data are utilized.
-Persons desiring to use the GOES-17 GLM Provisional-maturity L2 products for any reason, including but not limited to scientific and technical investigations, are encouraged to consult the GLM Calibration/Validation science team members for feasibility of the planned applications.
+Persons desiring to use the GOES-18 GLM Provisional-maturity L2 products for any reason, including but not limited to scientific and technical investigations, are encouraged to consult the GLM Calibration/Validation science team members for feasibility of the planned applications.